arrytiwari/DOC-Assignment-NP/SAFESEND_DOCUMENTATION.md

 ---

-## Legal Disclaimer

-- SafeSend is a tool to facilitate secure token transfers
-- Users are responsible for verifying recipient addresses
-- Blockchain transactions are irreversible
-- Always perform due diligence before transferring funds
-- Use at your own risk
-- Not financial advice

----

 ## Conclusion

 SafeSend provides a secure, user-friendly platform for cryptocurrency transfers across multiple blockchains.
 By adding Telegram-based confirmations and test amount verification, it significantly reduces the risk of sending tokens to wrong addresses or executing unauthorized transactions.